menezmethod/menezmethod/README.md

 <a href="https://gimenez.dev" target="_blank"><img src="https://github.com/menezmethod/menezmethod/blob/master/githead.gif?raw=true" /></a>

-# :man: Hi, my name is Luis Gimenez.
+# Hi, my name is Luis Gimenez.

 I build digital experiences.
 I'm a software developer located in Denver who focuses in creating (and occasionally designing) amazing applications for the web.
 Currently, I'm searching for exciting work opportunities with a